-Pilates is a great exercise for your spine and your core.
+Pilates is a sophisticated exercise for our spine, our core, and mind.

 While you may not be crushing high – intensity exercises like squats, jumps, sits ups.
 Pilates classes can be pretty intense.
 Even the first Pilates Hundred will make your abs burn like crazy and leaves you hot.
 And we love that!

 Don´t worry if you are attending your first class, just make sure you sign up for beginners classes.
 There will be modifications for each exercise.

 If you are more interested in learning Pilates I would recommend this book for beginners.

 Pilates is focused on your core and trunk but that doesn’t mean just abs.
 Entire trunk means the abdominals, the hips, the inner and outer thighs, and the back.
 It is a full body workout.
 You can deal with muscle soreness after your workout because you were challenging your muscles in new ways.
 I see it with my clients and this is what actually makes them happy because they feel they did work out.
 Don’t fret, don´t give up, your body will get used to it with time.

 Why fall in love with Pilates?

 Pilates offers plenty of benefits to your body, no matter your fitness background.
 Pilates is for everybody but if you have any health issues, injuries, you need to inform your instructor and he might recommend a private class for you.